 A Healthy Ministry

-As Christian Camp owners and directors we have an incredible opportunity to minister to the minds, bodies, and spirits of our campers.
+As Christian Camp owners, directors, and organizers we have an incredible opportunity to minister to the minds, bodies, and spirits of our campers.
 Take a little time this spring to look at your camp schedule, programming, and food as a whole and find ways you can be a healthy change in the lives of your campers this summer.